 The converter produces working Python, but the output may behave differently from your VBA.
 Every conversion comes with a warning report listing these patterns explicitly.
 Always test before running on production data.

-Financial math — the important one
+Financial math — Currency type precision

 VBA's Currency type is fixed-point (scaled to 4 decimal places).
 Python's float isn't.
 For payroll, accounting, or anything involving cents, the translated code may be off by a rounding unit on edge cases.
 We flag this with a warning.
 Recommended: wrap money calculations in decimal.Decimal with quantize() before comparing or storing.
 If your macro processes payroll or reconciles accounts, review these lines by hand.

-ByRef parameter mutations
+ByRef scalar parameter mutations

 On Error Resume Next + If Err.Number checks